ververica/flink-training-troubleshooting/README.md

 ## Getting Started

-1. Run `TroubleStreamingJob` locally and check out the Flink UI.
+1. Run `TroubledStreamingJob` locally and check out the Flink UI.
 2. Run `mvn install` and start the deployment via dA Application Manager on `DAP_ADDRESS`:30000.
 Once it has reached the "RUNNING" state, find and check out out the Flink UI, metrics dashboard and logs.
 In particular, you should familarize yourself with the metrics.

 ## Correctness & Robustness Issues